Skin Health for Cats

 The Skin–Coat–Nail Connection: Nutrition, Grooming, Stress, and Environment

-Skin, coat, and nails respond together because they share the same inputs: nutrition, hydration, grooming behavior, stress hormones, and environmental exposure.
-Diet quality supports the building blocks of the skin barrier and hair shaft; hydration helps maintain comfortable skin surface moisture; and grooming spreads natural oils while also revealing when something feels “off.”
+Skin, coat, and nails rise and fall together because they share the same inputs: nutrition, hydration, grooming, stress hormones, and what your cat is exposed to at home.
+Diet supplies the building blocks of the skin barrier and hair shaft, hydration keeps the surface comfortable, and grooming spreads the natural oils that keep a coat looking settled.

 Nutrition and Intake: When “Good Food” Still Looks Inconsistent